c9/docs.c9.io/README.md

 The build system relies on the [Panda-Docs](https://github.com/gjtorikian/panda-docs) Node.js module.

-# Running a Build
+# Creating a Build

+First, check out this repository.
+Then, run

+    npm install

+to grab all the required dependencies.

-To run the build, open your command prompt and type:
+To create a build, open your command prompt and type:

     node build.js